ory/hydra/docs/docs/cli/hydra-serve.md

 administrative requests like creating OAuth 2.0 Clients, managing JSON Web Keys, and managing User Login and Consent sessions.

-It is recommended to run "hydra serve all".
-If you need granular control over CORS settings or similar, you may want to run "hydra serve admin" and "hydra serve public" separately.
+It is recommended to run &#34;hydra serve all&#34;.
+If you need granular control over CORS settings or similar, you may want to run &#34;hydra serve admin&#34;
+and &#34;hydra serve public&#34; separately.

 To learn more about each individual command, run: